FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/text/README.md

 - Transforms the supplied input with a XSL stylesheet to the supplied output
 - Step output `#{steps[*].output}` is set to the filename, if an output file was specified, or to the transformed output, if an output filename was not specified
-- Uses the built-in Xalan XSLT support in the JDK.
+- Uses the built-in Xalan XSLT support in the JDK

 **Workflows supporting this plug-in step:**